alekseyev/wheatleycms/README.md

 - [django-bootstrap](https://github.com/earle/django-bootstrap)
 - [django-filetransfers](https://bitbucket.org/wkornewald/django-filetransfers)

-Note: GosuCMS uses django.contrib.staticfiles for static files management.
+Note: WheatleyCMS uses django.contrib.staticfiles for static files management.

 # Getting started

 First, create an admin user with manage.py createsuperuser.
 Then, run manage.py runserver and go to [http://localhost:8000/admin/](http://localhost:8000/admin/) and create a few pages and posts.
 Otherwise you'll only see a 404 error page.
 A good idea would be to create a blog or page with the url "/".

-GosuCMS has a concept called "Block".
+WheatleyCMS has a concept called "Block".
 Blocks can be created and edited via the admin UI.
 The sidebar's content in default template is defined via a block called "sidebar".

 You can also define menus.
 Use this format: